 What To Expect After Deworming A Dog

-Your pup can catch intestinal worms from a variety of sources, including infected fleas or mosquitos, soil infested with the parasites' eggs and direct contact with another dog's feces, according to WebMD.
+Your pup can catch intestinal worms from a variety of sources, including infected fleas or mosquitos, soil infested with the parasites' eggs, and direct contact with another dog's feces.
 Young pups can become infested with parasites in the womb or while nursing from an infected mother dog.
-Common intestinal worms include roundworms, hookworms, tapeworms and whipworms.
+Common intestinal worms include roundworms, hookworms, tapeworms, and whipworms.
 Heartworms, unlike other internal parasites, infect your pup's heart.
 Some of these worms cause symptoms of illness; others don't.
 Your vet can physically examine your pooch for signs of worms and test his feces for their presence as well.
 If she finds them, she'll prescribe a medication designed to specifically target the type of worms your pup is suffering from.

 The safest and most effective deworming medications, or wormers, come from your vet or can be obtained with her prescription for your pooch.
 Common anthelmintics include pyrantel pamoate, praziquantel, fenbendazole, ivermectin, milbemycin oxime and selamectin, according to the Doctors Foster and Smith website.
 Each of these medications target different types of internal parasites and some formulations include more than one to target a multitude of worms.
 Most are given orally in flavored tablets that you can feed to your dog directly or in a small amount of canned food.
 Others are injected; some, such as selametcin, which targets heartworms, are topically applied.